ans-group/docs.ukfast.co.uk/source/cloud/flex/lbaas/config_lb_through_interface.md

 ![lbfip](../files/21.png)

-Please note, the IP address displayed to the top-left of the interface is the internal IPv4 address of the Load Balancer, but this IP will not be publicly accessible by others outside of your eCloud Flex network.
+Please note, the IP address displayed towards the top-left of the page is the internal IPv4 address of the Load Balancer, but this IP will not be publicly accessible by others outside of your eCloud Flex network.

-To attach a Floating IP, use the drop-down menu next to `Edit` to the top right corner, and select `Associate Floating IP`.
+To attach a Floating IP, use the drop-down menu next to `Edit` in the top right corner, and select `Associate Floating IP`.

 ![lbfipassociate](../files/22.png)